vandresen/DatabaseManager/README.md

 This tool is built for the cloud generation.

+## Projects
+* Common - Common dll used when .NET 3.1 is required
+* DatabaseManager.Appfunctions - App functions used for serverless DatabaseManager version
+* DatabaseManager.Components - Common dll when .NET 5.0 is required
+* DatabaseManager.LocalDataTransfer - A data transfer services for remote data access
+* DatabaseManager - Standard Blazor client server application

 ## License
 Database Manager is released under the GPLv3 or higher license.